Creditism

 From David Korten's The New Economy: A Living Earth System Model: as proposed by Tim McDonald and John Fullerton, pension funds, endowments of foundations, and other public-interest endowment funds — responsible for trillions of dollars of financial assets — have the means to buy large corporations, hold them accountable to the public good, and gradually convert them to cooperative forms.

 This implementation could circumvent an initial need to change corporate law while providing examples of the results of such a change.
-In concert with The Visible Hand running Creditist economics, we could onboard those corporations to fast-track their transformations and our Common Planet with one rather satisfying "wack!"
+In concert with The Visible Hand running Creditist economics, we could onboard those corporations to fast-track their transformations and our Common Planet with one rather satisfying "whack!"

 06 Houses Are For Living

-For an exit strategy, this piece can be combined with national or decentralized credit creation (pieces 1 and 2) allowing businesses to cash out residential holdings, or with the power of endowments and foundations (piece 5) transforming real-estate businesses into co-ops that distribute housing to their members and others under Creditist principles.
+For an exit strategy, this piece can be combined with national or decentralized credit creation (pieces 1 and 2) allowing businesses to cash out residential holdings, or with the power of endowments and foundations (piece 5) transforming real-estate businesses into co-ops that can simply distribute housing to their members and others under Creditist principles.

 07 Middle-Down Municipal Commons Reclamation